kommander/cannot/README.md

 When using `Cannot()` standalone with default configuration, it tried to grab the object which `could not` perform an action from the stack trace.
 Using the `Object#cannot` API extension though obviously has an object which `could not`.

+## Running the tests

+	$ make test

+Will run `npm install` to make sure dev dependencies are installed and then run the tests using [mocha](http://visionmedia.github.io/mocha/).

 ## License

 (The MIT License)